• Skip to primary navigation

 Apple Calories And Nutrition: Crock Pot Applesauce (+More Apple Recipes!)

-Apple calories and nutrition: An in-depth guide to all of the different nutritional values found in an apple!
-From calories to carbs and everything in between, I'm going to break it all down for you!
-Here are all the nutritional benefits of enjoying some tasty apples!
+Apple calories and nutrition: An in-depth guide to an apple's different nutritional values.
+From calories to carbs and everything in between, I will break it all down for you.
+Here are all the nutritional benefits of enjoying some tasty apples.

 Servings: 12 servings